 The team arrived at the estimated date of 15,000 years ago by dating the protolanguages, for instance proto-Indo-European, by determining the differences between modern descendants.
 The same technique uses the difference between the protolanguages themselves.

 The superfamily theory tends to stir up strong feelings in academia.
 William Croft, a linguist at the University of New Mexico – Albuquerque, was quoted in sciencemag.com as saying:

 It probably won’t convince most historical linguists to accept the Eurasiatic hypothesis.
 But their resistance may soften somewhat.

 Bottom line: Research from linguist Mark Pagel and colleagues describes a method for discovering ancient language superfamilies and suggests that some words have descended largely unchanged since the end of the last Ice Age.

-Claudia Crowley proofs and edits EarthSky website material.
-She says this is the most exciting work she's done except for at one other organization - and that was NASA, where she edited manuals for early shuttle missions.
-Claudia has many years of experience as a technical writer and editor, mostly in the computer industry.
-She also supported new Internet users during the early years of the World Wide Web, introducing them to such concepts as "modem," "browser," and sometimes even "keyboard."
-Her work at Wiacomm, a wireless Internet provider, led to her being one of the coordinators of the Part-15 Katrina relief expedition in 2005.
-(Part-15 was the professional organization of the wireless Internet industry.)
-On the personal side, Claudia is a space enthusiast and fan of science; she is thinking about getting into Linux; and she did not mean to end up with four cats.
+Claudia Crowley proofs EarthSky website material.
+She says working for EarthSky is the most exciting job she's had except for one other - which was editing documents for space shuttle missions at NASA JSC.
+After being a technical writer and editor mostly in the computer industry, she supported new Internet users during the wild early years of the World Wide Web.
+She was general manager at Wiacomm, a small wireless Internet service provider.
+On the personal side, Claudia is a space enthusiast and fan of science, and she did not mean to end up with four cats.